SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 #### Running Binary Manually

-If your system does not support Systemd, or you don't want to crate a service, you can run collector manually.
+If your system does not support Systemd, or you don't want to create a service, you can run Collector manually.

 ```bash
 sudo otelcol-sumo --config=/etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"